Kxvin1/wallpapr/README.md

 - Users can log into an existing account or sign up.
 Alternatively, users can test the site with the Demo Login feature.
 - The bar at the top with the logo, login and sign up buttons is the navigation bar of a user who is not signed in.
-- **Note: Upload feature is currently disabled (on purpose) for any account that isn't the dev's account**

 ![User Auth](./readme-images/user-auth.jpeg)